mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--adb-remove-old-artifacts`

-Forces web-ext to remove any old artifacts discovered at startup.
-Otherwise `web-ext run` provides a warning if it finds old artifacts on the adb device

-Normally, when it exits, `web-ext` removes all the temporary files written to the target adb device.
-However, it may not happen, for example, when the device is disconnected before
+`web-ext` automatically removes all the temporary files that were written to the target adb device when it does exit.
+This may fail, for example when the device is disconnected before
+`web-ext run` exited.

+Starting from v5.0.0, `web-ext run` will automatically detect and warn the user if old artifacts have been found on the adb device, but it does not automatically remove them by default.

+This flag forces web-ext to automatically remove these discovered artifacts.

 Environment variable: `$WEB_EXT_ADB_REMOVE_OLD_ARTIFACTS`
 </section>